OCA/edi/sale_order_import_invoice2data/README.rst

 Maintainer
 ----------

-This module is maintained by Sunflower IT and Therp BV.
+This module is maintained by the OCA.